QuazzyWazzy/e7-gacha-simulator/README.md

 # e7-gacha-simulator
-Summon simulator for the mobile game Epic Seven
+Summon Simulator for the mobile game Epic Seven